How to Get a Singapore S Pass in 2024-25 | Complete Guide

 • Pay for the traveling cost of the S-Pass holder.

-Employer or employment agent can apply for cancelation of S-Pass in Singapore by logging in into my MOM portal 1 week before the last days’ notice.
+Employer or employment agent can apply for cancelation of S-Pass in Singapore by logging in to my MOM portal 1 week before the last days’ notice.
 It will immediately be canceled most of the time.
-If s pass holder wants to stay in Singapore after the cancelation of S-Pass, then he should apply for a short time visit pass within 30 days.
+If the pass holder wants to stay in Singapore after the cancelation of the S-Pass, then he should apply for a short-visit pass within 30 days.

-For replacement of s pass in Singapore, required documents are:
+For the replacement of the pass in Singapore, the required documents are:

 • Original passport